AresValley/Artemis-DB/static/138/description.md

-DAB+ is a medium of delivering broadcast radio, containing multiple stations in a single multiplex.
+DAB is an audio broadcasting standard containing a multiplex of digital radio stations in the signal.